AkindeleRoqeeb/Python-GUI-/README.md

 # Python GUI
 Python-GUI for opening and running files.

-The open file path will also be save in the form of txt, which is also a file in the folder.
+The opened file path will also be save in the form of txt, which is also a file in the folder.